JackHasaKeyboard/zbrush.md/zbrush.md

 | LMB   | Esc                              |                               | Stop the Timeline playing               |
 | Shift | Ctrl                             | LMB on the Timeline cursor    | Record Timeline as a Movie              |

-(set the cursor to the start first using the ←)
+(Set the cursor to the start first using ←)

 #### Movie
 |       |       |        |                   |